hyperthunk/econfig/README.markdown

 Erlang/OTP Common Configuration Handling

+What
+====

+* A consistent API to access application/system configuration data
+* Looks like a simple key value store
+* Modular config parsing support including code eval
+* Modular support for disparate storage mechanisms
+* Easy to extend

 Why
 ===

+1. Because I'd like to be able to embed erlang expressions in config files (of various formats) and evaluate them on the fly.

-Because every Erlang/OTP app I write or come across on github seems to have a module named {appname}_config which invariably pulls configuration data from disk (or elsewhere) and then stores and exposes it in/from one of the following....
+2. Because every Erlang/OTP app I write or come across on github seems to have a module named {appname}_config which invariably pulls configuration data from disk (or elsewhere) and then stores and exposes it in/from one of the following....

 * a gen_server process
 * application:get_env/set_env
-* (d)ets/mnesia
+* (d)ets or a simple key value store

 How
 ===